lambda-11235/lambda-11235.github.io/posts/2016-03-27-function-monad.markdown

 foo r = (id r) + (sqrt r)
 ```

-To find out why this is lets do some transformation on `foo`.
+To find out why this is let's do some transformation on `foo`.

 ``` haskell
 foo = do x <- id